vinc/vinc.cc/src/bonsai/species/juniperus-chinensis.html.md

 - Mist once or twice a day
 - Repot the cuttings into separate containers next spring

+## Notes

+The foliage may turn brown following a frost but will revert to green with the arrival of spring.

 ## Links

 - https://www.bonsaitreegardener.net/bonsai-trees/species/juniper